 Milestone payments are our most common type of variable consideration.
 We recognize milestone payments using the most likely amount method because we will either receive the milestone payment or we will not, which makes the potential milestone payment a binary event.
 The most likely amount method requires us to determine the likelihood of earning the milestone payment.
 We include a milestone payment in the transaction price once it is probable we will achieve the milestone event.
 Most often, we do not consider our milestone payments probable until we or our partner achieve the milestone event because the majority of our milestone payments are contingent upon events that are not within our control and are usually based on scientific progress.
-For example, in the third quarter of 2020, we earned \$18 million in milestone payments from Biogen initiated a Phase 1/2 trial for ION464, our medicine in development targeting alpha-synuclein to treat patients with multiple system atrophy.
-We did not consider the milestone payments probable until Biogen achieved the milestone events because advancing ION464 was contingent and was not within our control.
-We recognized the milestone payments in full in the period the milestone events were achieved because we did not have any remaining performance obligations related to the milestone payments.
+For example, in the first quarter of 2020, we earned a \$10 million milestone payment from AstraZeneca when AstraZeneca advanced ION532 targeting APOL1 for the treatment of kidney disease under our cardiovascular, renal and metabolic diseases collaboration.
+We did not consider the milestone payment probable until AstraZeneca achieved the milestone event because advancing ION532 was a contingent event that was not within our control.
+We recognized the milestone payment in full in the period the milestone event was achieved because we did not have any remaining performance obligations related to the milestone payment.